 A program of the U.S. Chamber of Commerce Foundation

-In honor of Veterans Day, Hiring Our Heroes is sharing 10 stories of veterans who have successfully transitioned from their military jobs to civilian employment through the connections they made through HOH programs or events.
+In honor of our upcoming tenth anniversary, Hiring Our Heroes is sharing 10 stories of veterans who have successfully transitioned from their military jobs to civilian employment through the connections they made through HOH programs or events.

 These diverse stories illustrate the variety of opportunities available to veterans thanks to creative workforce initiatives designed to help service members and their families maneuver into professional careers.